 For more information, here is a video overview of session durations:

-Slipping away users (mobile + web)
+Slipping Away Users (mobile + web)

 Ratings.
-In order for this plugin to show data, iOS and Anroid SDK or (for web use case) Web SDK should be configured, so that it shows a popup (shows a feedback sticker for web) to end users, and they start sending rating data to Countly server.
+In order for this plugin to show data, the iOS and Android SDK or (for web-use cases) the Web SDK should be configured, so that it shows a popup (or a "Feedback" sticker, for web) to end users, and they start sending rating data to the Countly server.